-No storage tanks or hazardous materials and petroleum products storage areas would be affected under the Proposed Action.
-Although construction activities under the Proposed Action may require the temporary use of aboveground storage tanks onsite for power generation or equipment fuel, their use and maintenance would comply with applicable federal, state, and local laws and regulations, to include secondary containment.
-Aboveground storage tanks would be used temporarily and removed from each site upon project completion.
-Therefore, the Proposed Action would not be expected to result in a significant impact on hazardous materials management.
+1 No storage tanks or hazardous materials and petroleum products storage areas would be 2 affected under the Proposed Action.
+Although construction activities under the Proposed Action 3 may require the temporary use of aboveground storage tanks onsite for power generation or 4 equipment fuel, their use and maintenance would comply with applicable federal, state, and 5 local laws and regulations, to include secondary containment.
+Aboveground storage tanks 6 would be used temporarily and removed from each site upon project completion.
+Therefore, the 7 Proposed Action would not be expected to result in a significant impact on hazardous materials 8 management.

-Toxic Substances.
-The Proposed Action is not anticipated to result in the introduction or generation of toxic substances because components of the existing stormwater system are not suspected to contain ACMs, LBP, or PCBs.
-However, should toxic substances be encountered during project activities, these substances would be handled and disposed of in accordance with the installation's HWMP and all federal, state, and local rules and regulations.
+9 Toxic Substances.
+The Proposed Action would not result in the introduction or generation of 10 toxic substances because components of the existing stormwater system are not suspected to 11 contain ACMs, LBP, or PCBs.

-Hazardous and Petroleum Wastes.
-The Proposed Action would result in intermittent, short-term, negligible, adverse impacts on the generation of hazardous and petroleum wastes.
-Construction activities would require the use of hazardous materials and petroleum products, which would result in the generation of hazardous wastes and used petroleum products.
-Hydraulic fluids and petroleum products would be used in the vehicles and equipment supporting construction.
-Implementation of BMPs and environmental protection measures would reduce the potential for an accidental release of these materials.
-All construction equipment would be maintained according to the manufacturer's specifications and drip mats would be placed under parked equipment as needed.
-Further, all hazardous and petroleum wastes generated from the Proposed Action would be handled, stored, and disposed of in accordance with the Kirtland AFB HWMP and federal, state, and local regulations.
+12 Hazardous and Petroleum Wastes.
+The Proposed Action would result in intermittent, 13 short-term, negligible, adverse impacts on the generation of hazardous and petroleum wastes.
+14 Construction activities would require the use of hazardous materials and petroleum products, 15 which would result in the generation of hazardous wastes and used petroleum products.
+16 Hydraulic fluids and petroleum products would be used in the vehicles and equipment 17 supporting construction.
+Implementation of BMPs and environmental protection measures would 18 reduce the potential for an accidental release of these materials.
+All construction equipment 19 would be maintained according to the manufacturer's specifications and drip mats would be 20 placed under parked equipment as needed.
+Further, all hazardous and petroleum wastes 21 generated from the Proposed Action would be handled, stored, and disposed of in accordance 22 with the Kirtland AFB HWMP and federal, state, and local regulations.